laminas/laminas-filter/docs/book/v3/migration/v2-to-v3.md

 ## Removed Features

+### Final by default

+Nearly all the shipped filters now have the final keyword applied to the class.
+Individual filters were not designed for inheritance, so if you have filters that do extend from any of the shipped filters, you will likely have to re-consider your design.

+### Removal of supported compression formats

 `Laminas\Filter\Compress` no longer supports the compression formats `Lzf`, `Rar` and `Snappy`.
 Support for these formats has been removed so the following classes are no longer available: